 Before you know how to raise healthy children when your partner is a narcissist, you need to understand how personality develops.
-One of the false believes about personality development that can prevent you from raising healthy children is; believing that personality is inherited.
+One of the false beliefs about personality development that can prevent you from raising healthy children is; believing that personality is inherited.

 You might have noticed how two children can have totally different personalities even though they have the same parents.
 In most cases even identical twins develop different personalities even though they have almost similar genes.
 If personality was inherited then all identical twins would have similar personality traits but that rarely happens.